Basic Information about Japanese Trademark Applications

 Notice of Allowance

 If a trademark application is allowed, the trademark right will be registered through the payment of the registration fees.
 The registration fees must be paid within 30 days from the receipt date of the notice of allowance.
-The registration fees can be paid in installments for the first half and second half terms.
+The registration fees can be paid in installments for the first 5 years and second 5 years.
+However, we do not recommend the installment payment in view of attorney’s service fees.

 The trademark gazette is then published.